 $100 to $200 – Inn at the Forks

-Less than a 5 minute walk from the train station, the Inn at the Forks is in prime location to relax or explore the city.
+Less than a 5-minute walk from the train station, the Inn at the Forks is in a prime location to relax or explore the city.

 The large rooms are warm and inviting with plenty of space to move around, and the beds are comfortable and ensure a perfect nights sleep.
 Be sure to ask for a room overlooking the Canadian Museum of Human Rights for the best view from the hotel.

 If you are visiting Winnipeg for work the Inn at the Forks offers free WiFi throughout the property as well as large desks and comfortable leather chairs in each room.

 On the ground floor of the hotel is the Riverstone Spa, the place to go for a range of relaxing treatments, or exercise in the parks nearby or the hotels gym which overlooks Downtown Winnipeg.
 Also on the ground level is Current Restaurant & Lounge which serves contemporary Canadian food.

 $40 – $100 – HI – Winnipeg Royal Plaza

 Right in the city centre, HI – Winnipeg Royal Plaza is a backpacker or budget travellers prime choice.
 Newly renovated and with a great choice of rooms, the property is basic but has most amenities travellers need – comfortable rooms, central location and a great price.